 Kathleen Williams graduated with a B.S. in Resource Economics from U.C.
 Berkeley, and from Colorado State University with an M.S. in Recreation Resources.
-In her day job as Associate Director at the Western Landowners Alliance she serves as a resource on water and policy issues, tells the story of private land conservation through film, and provides information important to the ecological, economic, and cultural pulse of over 14 million acres of privately held land in the West.
+As an Associate Director at the Western Landowners Alliance, she served as a resource on water and policy issues, told the story of private land conservation through film, and provided information important to the ecological, economic, and cultural pulse of over 14 million acres of privately held land in the West.